wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-04-14_NetPalm_Introduction_Part1.md

 redis                                       latest              4cdbec704e47        2 weeks ago         98.2MB
 ```
 In the above output, you can clearly see NetPalm uses Redis for queue management.
 Next, we need to bring up the containers in such a way that the NetPalm containers can talk to the Redis container.
+The author of the tool, Tony Nealon, decided to use `docker-compose` for that.
 ```
 (venv) WAUTERW-M-65P7:netpalm wauterw$ docker-compose up -d Creating network "netpalm_default" with the default driver